backstage/backstage/packages/core-components/api-report.md

 // src/components/TabbedLayout/RoutedTabs.d.ts:9:5 - (ae-forgotten-export) The symbol "SubRoute" needs to be exported by the entry point index.d.ts
 // src/components/Table/Table.d.ts:20:5 - (ae-forgotten-export) The symbol "SelectedFilters" needs to be exported by the entry point index.d.ts
 // src/layout/ErrorBoundary/ErrorBoundary.d.ts:8:5 - (ae-forgotten-export) The symbol "SlackChannel" needs to be exported by the entry point index.d.ts
+// src/layout/Sidebar/Bar.d.ts:9:5 - (ae-forgotten-export) The symbol "SidebarOptions" needs to be exported by the entry point index.d.ts
+// src/layout/Sidebar/Bar.d.ts:10:5 - (ae-forgotten-export) The symbol "SubmenuOptions" needs to be exported by the entry point index.d.ts
 ```